 What would have happened if the event didn’t take place?
 Or if it took place differently?
 How would we be shaped by it today, and how would it shape tomorrow?

 We’re interested in new histories, different ways of recounting and relating.

-By early february, send us a story,a drawing,a picture,a sentence,original or not,that you created or that inspires you.
+By february 28, send us a story,a drawing,a picture,a sentence,original or not,that you created or that inspires you.

 You can send it to us by email or drop it on our open collective platform.